 What visual style works best for a kitsune video?

 Ukiyo-e woodblock in the Hokusai and Kuniyoshi tradition is the iconic choice.
 Painterly photoreal with vermillion, gold, and blue accents lands hardest for the foxfire and shrine scenes.
-Cinematic anime film-still works for the transformation beats.
+Cinematic Anime film-still works for the transformation beats.
 Name the style in the prompt.